zhangyuang/node-ffi-rs/README.md

 }
 ```

-Corresponds to the code above，you can use `ffi-rs` like
+Corresponding to the code above, you can use `ffi-rs` like this:

 ```js
 const testFunction = () => {